 - for newly constructed or extended vehicle access crossings (under 3 months) as the applicant is unable to pre-determine if issues will arise

-Apply for an access protection marking
+Apply for a new or request renewal of an existing access protection marking

-To apply for an access protection marking:
+To apply for a new or request renewal of an existing access protection marking:

 - download and read our Notes for Guidance (pages 1 to 4) and Application Form (page 5 onward) (Word, 285KB)